athornton/rpgexperiments/Fallout/Fallout-rules.md

 If you are on fire, you may take an action to douse the flames.
 That removes another die from the damage result.

+#### Poison damage

+Some enemies, such as Radscorpions, make envenomed attacks.
+The damage will be given as the product of two die rolls (e.g. `1d8 x 1d4`).
+The first die roll is the damage; the second is the duration.
+Each round of the duration, the poisoned creature must make an `END` save (modified by poison toxicity) or take the amount of damage indicated.
+This damage is re-reolled each round until the duration has expired.

 #### Shotguns